top of page

 “I’m not kidding you or attempting to use psychology on the players when I say I do not expect to win,” Rockne told another reporter.
 “While my boys may rally enough to give the Trojans a fairly good game, I see no chance of victory.
 No coach could expect three victories on successive weekends over clubs the caliber of Northwestern, Army and Southern Cal.”

-Amazingly, Rockne would get the chance at a team dinner to address the Trojans directly.
-He asked them not to throttle his beat-up squad too badly.
-A bullying victory like that would not only embarrass the Irish, who were the good friends of USC, but would perhaps reflect poorly on the reputation of the Trojans as gentlemen.
-Beat us, sure, but let's keep it sporting, gentlemen.
+Rockne got a shot to address the Trojans directly at a joint banquet prior to the game.
+He solicited the lads not to batter his beat-up squad too badly.
+A throttling would not only humiliate the Irish, who were the good friends of USC, but might reflect poorly on the reputation the Trojans had gained as gentlemen.
+Beat us, sure, but let's keep it sporting and afterwards shake hands.

-A USC team that many considered the best of Jones's early era, a squad that averaged more than 500 yards offense per game at a time when 300 was enough to beat anybody, dug in and waited for the Fighting Irish.
+A USC team that many considered the best of Jones's early era, a squad that averaged more than 500 yards offense at a time when 300 was enough to beat anybody, considered the message.

-On that Saturday, in the middle of an expansion to accommodate the 1932 Olympic Games, a record-setting crowd of 88,000 filled the Los Angeles Coliseum.
-Scalpers outside the gates were getting between $30 and $50 cash for seats, which is in the ballpark of $450 to $800 in today's currency.
-It was the game of the year from the coast and the big-business engine of college-football was roaring.
+On that Saturday, in the middle of an expansion to accommodate the 1932 Olympic Games, a record crowd of 88,000 filled the Los Angeles Memorial Coliseum.
+Scalpers were getting between $30 and $50 cash for seats, which is in the ballpark of $450 to $800 today.
+It was the game of the year from the coast and the commercial engine of college-football was roaring.

-That was the scene out west when Hemingway wrote the game into his story . . . .
+That was the scene out west when Hemingway wrote the rivalry into his story . . . .

-That afternoon they had been playing about five minutes when a probationer came into the room and said, "Sister Cecelia wants to know how the game is going?"
+The game was about five-minutes old when a young probationer came into the room and said, "Sister Cecelia wants to know how the game is going?"

 "Tell her they have a touchdown already."